ngls sample.txt

 Querying extended attributes¶

-All ngenea metadata associated with a file's migration are stored as extended attributes within the file inode.
+All Ngenea metadata associated with a file's migration are stored as extended attributes within the file inode.

-For example - mmlsattr can be used to show the migration information about a file:
+can be used to show the migration information about a file:

 # mmlsattr -d -L sample.txt